Uggy3000/CEH/Certified Ethical Hacker (CEH) Exam Cheat Sheet 2024.md

 ### TROJANS AND MALWARE

 Wrappers

 Elite Wrap

 Monitoring Tools

 HiJackThis
 CurrPorts
 Fport

 Attack Tools

 Netcat
 Nemesis

 IDS

 Snort

 Evasion Tools

 ADMutate
 NIDSBench
 IDSInformer
 Inundator

+### MoSucker

+MoSucker is a visual basic Trojan.
+MoSucker's edit server program.
+It has a client with the same layout as sub Seven's client.
+MoSucker is a powerful backdoor-hacker's remote access tool.
+The backdoor renames NETSTAT.EXE to NETSTAT.OLD when it is first activated and renames the file back when it is uninstalled.
+The backdoor also can install itself in a system with modification of startup keys in the Registry or INI files.

+### ProRat

+ProRat is a Remote Administration Tool written in C, and capable of working with all Windows OS.

+ProRat was designed to allow users to control their own computers remotely from other computers.
+However, attackers have co-opted it for their own nefarious purposes.
+Some hackers take control of remote computer systems to conduct a denial of service (DoS) attack, which renders the target system unavailable for normal personal or business uses.

+### Theef

+Theef is a Windows-based application for both client and server.
+The Theef server is a virus that you install on a target computer, and the Theef client is what you then use to control the virus.

+Theef is a Remote Access Trojan written in Delphi, which gives remote attackers system access via port 9871.

+### JPS Virus Maker Tool

+JPS Virus Maker is a tool to create viruses.
+It also has a feature for converting a virus into a worm.

+### Internet Worm Maker Thing
+Internet Worm Maker Thing is an automated scripting tool used to generate malicious code.
+It enables you to specify criteria down to the most basic element, including the action you want it to perform, it display language, and its launch date.

+### Regshot

+The purpose of this software is to compare your registry at two separate points by creating a snapshot of the registry before any system changes or when programs are added, removed, or modified and then taking a second snapshot after the modifications then comparing them.

+Regshot is a great utility that you can use to compare the amount of registry entries that have been changed during an installation or a change in your system settings.
+It is a great tool for troubleshooting and monitoring your registry.

+### WinPatrol

+TCPView is a Windows program that will show you detailed listings of all TCP and UDP endpoints on your system, including the local and remote addresses and state of TCP connections.
+On Windows Server 2008, Vista, and XP, TCPView also reports the name of the process that owns the endpoint.
+TCPView provides a more informative and conveniently presented subset of the Netstat program that ships with Windows.
+The TCPView download includes Tcpvcon, a command-line version with the same functionality.

 ### SMTP Telnet technique port 25